Francisco (footballer, born 1978): Coaching career

 Francisco started his managerial career in 2010, coaching in various categories at his main club Almería.
 On 29 June 2013, after two seasons with the reserves, he was appointed at the helm of the first team, recently returned to the top flight.

 After narrowly avoiding relegation in the last matchday, and winning La Liga Manager of the Month for November and May, Francisco inked a new one-year deal at the Estadio de los Juegos Mediterráneos on 27 May 2014.
 On 9 December, however, he was relieved of his duties after only managing two points out of 24.

 On 13 December 2016, after more than two years unemployed, Francisco was named manager of UCAM Murcia of division two.
 The following 21 June, he was appointed at Lugo from the same league.

 On 28 June 2018, Francisco signed with Córdoba still in the second division, but he resigned on 2 August due to the club's poor financial situation.
 He returned to the top tier on 10 October, replacing the dismissed Leo Franco at Huesca.
 In May 2019, after their relegation, he turned down a new contract.

 Francisco returned to the second division on 30 June 2020, taking over from José Luis Martí at fifth-placed Girona for the last six games of the season and the following campaign.
 He left on 30 June as his contract expired, after the side missed out on promotion twice in the finals.

 On 28 November 2021, Francisco was appointed at top-flight Elche until the end of the campaign.
 On 4 October 2022, with his team in last place, he was sacked.

 On 28 June 2023, Francisco signed for Rayo Vallecano also in the top tier, replacing Andoni Iraola.
 He was dismissed the following February, having only won once in the league in the last 14 matches.

-Francisco became head coach of Liga MX club Santos Laguna on 10 May 2025.
-He was officially presented 13 days later.
+Francisco became head coach of Liga MX club Santos Laguna on 10 May 2025, being officially presented 13 days later.
+On 17 February 2026, he was fired.